Acoustics research at Interacoustics

-Early into his career, Kren Monrad Nørgaard, an Industrial Ph.D.
-Student at the Technical University of Denmark and Interacoustics, has already published several papers with respected researchers within his field.
+Early into his career, Kren Monrad Nørgaard, an Industrial Ph.D. graduate of Acoustics at the Technical University of Denmark and Principal Acoustics Engineer at Interacoustics, has already published several papers with respected researchers within his field.

-His Ph.D. project focuses on improving the accuracy of Wideband Tympanometry and Wideband Absorbance, which mainly characterize the conductive part of the auditory system.
-However, recent research has shown that this improved accuracy can dramatically improve the reproducibility and accuracy of otoacoustic-emission measurements as well.
+His Ph.D. project focused on improving the accuracy of Wideband Tympanometry (WBT) and Wideband Absorbance, which mainly characterize the conductive part of the auditory system.
+However, his research also showed that this improved accuracy can dramatically improve the reproducibility and accuracy of otoacoustic-emission (OAE) measurements as well.

 - I really enjoy my research.
 My interest for developing better ear probes stems from my time as a master’s student.
 Back then, I was lucky to collaborate with Interacoustics in connection with my thesis, where I simulated the acoustics of ear probes used for otoacoustic emissions and other types of measurements.

 After the conclusion of his master's studies, Kren was hired by Interacoustics and started off slow and steadily.
 His days consisted of reading scientific articles, looking at new calibration methods, filing patents and taking part in many in‑house projects.

 - I spent most of my time performing measurements and figuring out the performance criteria ear probes should satisfy to produce more accurate measurement results for otoacoustic emissions, tympanometry and so forth.
 I also spent time on investigating underlying calibration methods and quickly realized that state-of-the-art methods weren’t entirely accurate.
 Not satisfactory to say the least, and this discovery inspired my Ph.D. project.